 Have in mind that Google Maps are not the most accurate in Morocco and especially in the Medina’s.
 I suggest downloading Maps.Me – an app that not only works offline but also has way more detailed maps of the Medinas in Morocco.

 How to stay safe in Fes?

-Morocco is a third world country, and while I didn’t encounter any troubles in Fes, it’s always good to be prepared.
+Morocco is a developing country, and while I didn’t encounter any troubles in Fes, it’s always good to be prepared.
 From food poisoning to medina pickpocketers, various things may go wrong and ruin your vacation.

 The way i deal with this problem is by getting a kick-ass travel insurance.
 Once you have a few journeys under your belt, you can easily appreciate its tremendous value and the freedom it gives you.

 While I sincerely wish you never need to use it, I can’t stress enough how important getting the insurance is.